biopython/biopython.github.io/wiki/Multiple_Alignment_Format.md

 [UCSC](http://genome.ucsc.edu/FAQ/FAQformat.html#format5), stores a
 series of multiple alignments in a single file.
 Suitable for whole-genome to whole-genome alignments, metadata such as source chromosome, start position, size, and strand can be stored.

-Biopython implements a MAF reader and writer accessible via **Bio.AlignIO**, and an indexer accessible via **Bio.AlignIO.MafIO**.
+A branch of Biopython on GitHub (not yet in the main distribution for general use) implements a MAF reader and writer accessible via **Bio.AlignIO**, and an indexer accessible via **Bio.AlignIO.MafIO**.

 All examples below make use of the Multiz [30-way alignment to mouse chromosome